chebwaplus/Losp/docs/using-losp.md

 }
 ```

-One can also use pattern matching in a `switch` expression.
+You can also use pattern matching in a `switch` expression.

 ```csharp
 return value switch {